kodansha/piano-sdk-for-nodejs/README.md

 import Piano from "piano-sdk"

-// Initialize SDK with your API Token and Application Id const piano = new Piano( "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", // Your API Token "xxxxxxxxxx", // Your Application ID
+// Initialize SDK with your API Token and Application Id const piano = new Piano({
+  aid: 'xxxxxxxxxx', // Your Application ID
+  apiToken: '', // Your API Token
-  "us" // API environment
+  environment: 'us', // API environment
-);
+});

 (async () => {
   try {